Seoyoung, My Daughter: 2009

 Twin siblings Lee Seo-young (Lee Bo-young) and Lee Sang-woo (Park Hae-jin) often have suffered hardships along with their mother due to their father Lee Sam-jae's (Chun Ho-jin) poor financial decisions and getting conned out of his money led by his own ambitions.
 Desperate to survive, the twins have taken various odd jobs while Seo-young studies law and Sang-woo studies medicine in their small rooftop house in Seoul.
-When the twins' mother dies in Jeju-do, Seo-young, reaching her limits, holds Sam-jae responsible for her mother's death and decides to walk out of his life.
+When the twins' mother dies in Jeju Province, Seo-young, reaching her limits, holds Sam-jae responsible for her mother's death and decides to walk out of his life.
 When Sam-jae moves into their rooftop house against her wishes, Seo-young without telling Sam-jae moves into the wealthy Kang family as their latest hired live-in tutor of their youngest son, Kang Sung-jae (Lee Jung-shin), the job suggested by one of Seo-young's professors willing to prevent her from deferring her studies again.